cheddartv/loom/README.md

       - example/backup/index2.m3u8
 ```

-An update to loom.yml requires that loom be restarted to initilaze the new values in the process
+An update to loom.yml requires that loom be restarted to initialize the new values in the process

 ## Example Output
 ```